MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-amazon-managed-streaming-for-apache-kafka.md

 ms.custom: references_regions
 ---

-# Add Amazon MSK Kafka source to an eventstream (preview)
+# Add Amazon MSK Kafka source to an eventstream
 This article shows you how to add an Amazon MSK Kafka source to an eventstream.

 Amazon MSK Kafka is a fully managed Kafka service that simplifies the setup, scaling, and management.
 By integrating Amazon MSK Kafka as a source within your eventstream, you can seamlessly bring the real-time events from your MSK Kafka and process it before routing them to multiple destinations within Fabric.